Miss International 2014

-Miss International 2014, the 54th Miss International pageant, organized by the International Cultural Association held on November 11, 2014 at the Grand Prince Hotel Takanawa in Tokyo, Japan.
-Bea Santiago of the Philippines crowned her successor Valerie Hernández of Puerto Rico at the end of the event.
+Miss International 2014 was the 54th Miss International pageant, held at the Grand Prince Hotel Takanawa in Tokyo, Japan, on November 11, 2014.
+It was organized by the International Cultural Association.

+Bea Santiago of the Philippines crowned Valerie Hernández of Puerto Rico as her successor at the end of the event.

 Miss International beauty pageant is aimed at promoting "Love Peace and Excitement to the World".
 The contestants of the pageant are expected to serve as "Ambassadors of Peace and Beauty", serving tenderness, generosity, friendship, beauty, intelligence and a great international sensibility.

-The pageant was hosted by Tetsuya Bessho.

 Background

 On January 25, 2014, it was announced by Akemi Shimomura, this is the first consecutive year that the 2014 pageant will be held in Grand Prince Hotel Takanawa, Tokyo, Japan on Tuesday, November 11, 2014.